lundeen-bryan/wireframe/README.md

 ## Description

 Essentially this is just a collection of notes about this short 3-hr course on building wireframes in HTML.
+I completely re-wrote the tutorial in BEM.

 #### Technologies